vithul7/oa-2023-24-dssd/README.md

+# Extra Note From Vithul

+Hi DSSD-Madison.
+Thank you for letting me submit this late, and I remain extremely interested to join and contribute to the team!
+It looks very exciting.
+Hope you like my project.

 # DSSD 2023-2024 Admissions Assessment

 This repository has starter code that you will build on to show your skills as a developer.
 [Fork this repository](https://github.com/DSSD-Madison/oa-2023-24/fork) to get started on your own copy.